Milli-004/taskify/README.md

 ## 👨‍💻 Author

-Made by : Milli Srivastava
+Made by : Milli Srivastava and
 Snehil Singh

 ## 🙏 Acknowledgments